OngJiunJer/Resume_Job_Matcher/README.md

 # Resume_Job_Matcher
-This is a new project aimed at matching resumes to the most suitable job offers based on the job description using natural language processing (NLP) techniques.
+This is a new and unfinished project aimed at matching resumes to the most suitable job offers based on the job description using natural language processing (NLP) techniques.